 - Try making a few in different colors!
 Just be sure to wait on adding the borax water until you are ready to knead them.

-What is a polymer?
-A polymer is a substance made up of a long chain of molecules.
+And what is a polymer?
+A polymer is a substance made up of long chains of molecules.
 Polymers are typically flexible materials like plastic or gum.
-In this experiment we are joining two polymers together, white glue and wet cornstarch.
-The borax causes the molecules in each of the two polymers to crosslink and become even stronger and more elastic in nature.
+There are two polymers in this project: white school glue and wet cornstarch.
+The chemical reaction that occurs when the borax mixture meets the polymer mixture causes the molecules in the polymers to crosslink and become even stronger and more elastic in nature.

 So this simple science experiment required no fancy equipment or materials but resulted in one awesome project, right?
 My kids really enjoyed playing with the bouncy balls.
 In fact my 4 year old kept trying to sneak a few to play with while I was shooting these pics…